top of page

 In an outdoor setting, children develop their physical strength, balance, and confidence as they navigate the world around them.
 They develop social skills while undertaking projects together, and they develop discipline as they are guided into managing their own safety outdoors.

-In addition, the immersive outdoor environment allows for children's questions about the world to arise naturally.
+The immersive outdoor environment allows for children's questions about the world to arise naturally.
 Forest school leaders can follow these questions right into science, technology, engineering, art, and mathematics projects.

 This allows for more engaging learning that makes use of children's natural curiosity.